A truckstop is a service area which is primarily aimed at lorry drivers, providing somewhere to park, eat and use

 A major development was the opening of Rothwell Truckstop in 2019.
 As it was opened by motorway service area operator Welcome Break, who already operated a truckstop at South Mimms, it leaves open the opportunity of major motorway operators building more comprehensive truckstops.
 This was one of the first times there had been evidence of a major business being interested in HGV parking.

-Since then, Moto considered building their first new-build truckstop in 2021, to tackle the notorious HGV parking problems in Kent.
+Since then, Moto tried to build their first new truckstop in 2021, to tackle the notorious HGV parking problems in Kent.
 There has also been considerable media interest in the issues affecting lorry drivers, probably for the first time in their history, as a result of the UK's supply chain issues.
 One government source suggested that "luxury lorry parks" were in the pipeline, and although nothing of the sort ever materialised, the new policy Circular 01/2022 contained a number of a vague suggestions that more facilities be built.

 A transport café (informally known as a truckers' café) is a restaurant reserved for HGV drivers only.
 They are different to truckstops in that they are there to provide food only, and their parking area is often informal and disorganised.

 Transport cafés existed long before motorways, providing food and toilet facilities to lorry drivers.
 A survey in 1960 found that there were over 1000 transport cafés in operation in the UK, but as motorways opened many of the old cafés would lose their trade.
 The ones which made most of their income from selling alcohol or hostel rooms particularly suffered, as those facilities fell out of favour.

 When the first motorway service areas opened, transport cafés were an integral part of them.
 The reason was that lorry drivers and car drivers were generally different social classes, and neither wanted to mix with the other.
 The transport café was usually a cheaper place to eat, provided a faster service, and didn't mind the oily clothes that many lorry drivers were working in at the time.